schuylermartin45/seegol/README.md

 ## Setup
+SeeGOL was originally built on a Fedora 24 workstation using gcc 6.3.1.
+Although it should be able to be built on almost any reasonable Linux system, I have run into issues with the custom image compression Python scripts running off of older versions of the Python 3 interpreter on Debian.

+The Makefile is configured to warn and error-out on missing software build dependencies.

 ### Dependencies
 These programs are necessary to build and install
 - dd
 - make
 - makedepend
+- Python +3.5 (a Python 3 script is used to compress image data before being added to SeeGOL.
+It should work with any version of Python 3 but I did have the script crash once on a Debian machine running Python 3.4)
 - ImageMagick (the `convert` program is used to down-sample image files) TODO [more here]
 An emulator (such as QEMU) may also be helpful in running the OS.